 Making sure that all pipes in and around your property are suitably insulated is one of the best things you can do to protect your property during the winter.
 This is especially the case in unheated areas, such as lofts and crawl spaces, as those pipes are often situated above any insulation already there and so will be most at risk from freezing.
 Fortunately, insulating your pipes is quite easy, and relatively inexpensive to do so.
 All you need is a bit of lagging and a good “how to guide”.

-Lagging is basically just a cheap foam tubing that you can fit around your pipes to insulate them from the cold.
+Lagging is basically just a cheap foam or rubber tubing that you can fit around your pipes to insulate them from the cold.
 Knowing the right thickness required for your various pipes can be a bit tricky, but any good DIY store or drainage merchants, such as your local JDP trade counter, will be able to help you find the right insulation for the job.

 As for the good “how to guide”, we thought ahead and prepared one of those for you too.
 Check out our guide on how to lag your pipes for winter.